 - a/b.
 The proposed project would not be located within an area which would damage any known scenic vista, or damage scenic resources, trees, rock outcroppings, or historic buildings.
 The proposed project site has been previously graded, contains no vegetation and is currently vacant.
 The site does back-up to State Highway 29; however, the highway is not considered a scenic highway, nor is this portion of the highway on the State's list of eligible scenic routes. - c.
-The project is located within a developed portion of the Napa Valley Business Park Specific Plan (NVBPSP), within an area designated as General Industrial and as such there are no minimum design requirements, unlike areas designated Industrial Park.
-On-site and common improvement requirements in areas designated General Industrial are generally less stringent than in the industrial/business park areas, where metal buildings, open storage and visible product manufacturing are allowable.
-Exterior building materials include metal siding, an aluminum and glass storefront system with metal awnings, and metal lattice.
-The east elevation, perpendicular to Camino Oruga includes five roll-up doors for shipping and receiving.
-There are an additional two inset loading docks at the northwest corner of the building.
-The overall design is equal to or greater in quality than other similar industrial projects approved and constructed within the industrial zoned areas within the Specific Plan boundaries.
+The proposed project is located within a partially developed portion of the Napa Valley Business Park Specific Plan (NVBPSP) area that allows a mix of industrial developments.
+The building is located on the north and west side sides of Gateway Road East, an "L-shaped" minor street interior to the business park.
+The building elevations include concrete wall panels with horizontal and vertical reveals, and a multi-color paint scheme.
+The southwest façade includes a glass storefront entry that includes sloped metal roofing with a slightly higher parapet.
+The overall design is equivalent to other similar more recent industrial projects approved and/or constructed within the NVBPSP boundaries, and meets the minimum design requirements for the NVBPSP industrial park area.
 Therefore, the project will not substantially degrade the existing visual character or quality of the site and surrounding area. - d.
 The new facility will result in a minor increase in the nighttime lighting.
 In accordance with County standards, all exterior lighting will be the minimum necessary for operational and security needs.
 Light fixtures will be kept as low to the ground as possible and include shields to deflect the light downward.
 Avoidance of highly reflective surfaces will be required, as well as standard County conditions to prevent light from being cast skyward.
 This is an area routinely overflown by low flying aircraft which necessitates strong controls on skyward nighttime lighting.
 As designed, and as subject to standard conditions of approval, the project will not create a significant impact from light or glare.
 As designed, and as subject to the standard condition of approval, below, the project will not have a significant impact resulting from new sources of outside lighting. - 4.9 GENERAL PROPERTY MAINTENANCE LIGHTING, LANDSCAPING, PAINTING, OUTDOOR EQUIPMENT STORAGE, MECHANICAL EQUIPMENT, AND TRASH ENCLOSURE AREAS - a.
 All lighting shall be permanently maintained in accordance with the lighting and building plans approved by the County. - 6.3 LIGHTING PLAN SUBMITTAL - a.
 Two (2) copies of a detailed lighting plan showing the location and specifications for all lighting fixtures to be installed on the property shall be submitted for Planning Division review and approval.
 All lighting shall comply with the CBC. - b.
 All exterior lighting, including landscape lighting, shall be shielded and directed downward; located as low to the ground as possible; the minimum necessary for security, safety, or operations; on timers; and shall incorporate the use of motion detection sensors to the greatest extent practical.
 All lighting shall be shielded or placed such that it does not shine directly on adjacent properties or impact vehicles on adjacent streets.
 No flood-lighting or sodium lighting of the building is permitted, including architectural highlighting and spotting.
 Low-level lighting shall be utilized in parking areas as opposed to elevated high-intensity light standards.